Travelling and going on holiday

 - someone to meet you off the plane and help you find your way around the airport.

-To help you access the support you need, you may need to complete a form called an incapacitated passengers handling advice (INCAD) form and/or a Medical Information Form (MEDIF), which must be filled in by your GP.
+To help you access the support you need, you may need to complete a form called an incapacitated passengers handling advice (INCAD) form and/or a medical information form (MEDIF), which must be filled in by your GP.
 These are available from travel agents and airlines.
-They last for only one journey, but some airlines provide frequent travellers with a Frequent Traveller Medical Card (FRMEC).
+They last for only one journey, but some airlines provide frequent travellers with a Frequent Traveller Medical Card (FREMEC).

-Many airlines can escort people from the car park, train station or taxi stand if they are informed in plenty of time.
+Many airlines can escort people from the car park, train station or taxi stand if this is requested in plenty of time.
 Compare the arrangements offered by different airlines before booking, and check whether the cost of any special assistance is included in the price of your ticket.

 Travelling by train

 Rail companies can arrange to meet a person at the departure station and escort them onto the appropriate train, if they are informed at least two days in advance.
 They will also take a person to their connecting train, if necessary.
 This support can be booked through the national Assisted Passenger Reservation Service.
-To arrange assistance, phone National Rail Enquiries (see 'Useful organisations', below) and ask for the phone number of the rail company you are travelling with.
+To arrange assistance, phone National Rail Enquiries on 0845 7484 950 and ask for the phone number of the rail company you are travelling with.

 Eurostar provides a complementary assistance service for passengers with special needs, and assistance can be provided at any Eurostar terminal.
-This service can be arranged when you book, as long as this is at least 48 hours before the journey (see 'Useful organisations').
+This service can be arranged when you book, as long as it is at least 48 hours before the journey.
+For more information call Eurostar on 08432 186 196.

 Travelling by coach or bus

-Although passengers are responsible for seeing their luggage on and off the bus, the driver should assist with actually putting the baggage onto the bus.
-Keep all valuables, tickets and medication with you on the bus.
+Although passengers are responsible for seeing their luggage on and off the coach, the driver should assist with actually putting the baggage into the storage area under the coach.
+Keep all valuables, tickets and medication with you on board.

 Travelling by sea

-Vessels that travel more than 12 miles from the UK coastline are not covered by the Disability Discrimination Act, so may be less accessible than ferries travelling from the mainland to the Isle of Wight, for example.
-Check with the individual ferry or cruise ship operator as to whether they would require someone with dementia to have a companion or escort, or medical clearance for the journey.
-Make sure you tell them what assistance you will need at the time that you book the ticket.
+Vessels that travel more than 12 miles from the UK coastline are not covered by the DDA, so may be less accessible than ferries travelling from the mainland to the Isle of Wight, for example.
+Check with the ferry or cruise ship operator to see if they require someone with dementia to have a companion or escort, or medical clearance for the journey.
+Tell them what assistance you will need at the time that you book the ticket.
 Some UK-based ferry companies offer discounted fares for disabled people.
 However, you may need to apply in advance to obtain a discount.

 Travelling by car

-If you are planning a long car journey, make sure that everyone is comfortable and that seatbelts are properly fitted.
-If you are planning to stop at motorway service areas, remember these can be vast and sprawling complexes and it is easy to get lost or disoriented, or separated from travelling companions.
+If you are planning a long car journey, try not to travel for more than around two hours before having a break.
+Consider using a taxi service or asking a relative or friend to drive.
+Try to ensure that everyone is comfortable and that seatbelts are properly fitted.
+If you are planning to stop at motorway service areas, be aware that these can be vast and sprawling complexes and it is easy to get lost or disorientated, or separated from travelling companions.
 It might help for people with memory problems to keep on them a record of the model, colour and registration number of the car (a clear photograph would be ideal).

-Plan your journey carefully, booking in regular breaks from driving, and listen to traffic updates before you set off.
+Plan your journey carefully, factoring in regular breaks from driving, and listen to traffic updates before you set off.

 If you have dementia or are caring for someone with dementia, and you are having difficulty in meeting the cost of a much-needed holiday, you may be able to get financial assistance from a relevant charity.